-Go over previous conversations or interactions in his mind.
+Keeping thinking about previous conversations or interactions.
 (This is sometimes called “looping thoughts.”)

-Fidget or repeat an action over and over again, such as zipping and unzipping his coat or lining up all his toys in a row.
+Fidget or repeat an action over and over again, such as zipping and unzipping a coat or lining up all the toys.

 Repeatedly talk about something that happened a long time ago.
 For example: “Remember when Grandma gave me that new toy car?
 She hid it and I found it when I was looking for something else.
 That was great.
 Remember that?”